-While seemingly a fairly straightforward process, there are a lot of places where employee surveys can go wrong.
+While seemingly a fairly straightforward process, there are a lot of places where an employee survey can go wrong.
 The distribution list is too broad or too narrow.
 The survey itself is too long or too short.
 You don’t give respondents enough time to answer, or you don’t give them an incentive to respond at all.
 There are many variables when it comes to the survey process, and they are all important to get right.

 All things considered, we’d argue that the most important part of the survey – and should take you the most time to complete – are the questions themselves.
 Even if you’re already conducting surveys regularly, if you’re asking the wrong questions, you won’t be getting the right answers.
 A good place to start is this list of do’s and don’ts.